Silkie (chicken breed): Characteristics

-Silkies are considered a bantam breed in some countries, but this varies according to region and many breed standards class them officially as large fowl; the bantam Silkie is actually a separate variety most of the time.
-Almost all North American strains of the breed are bantam-sized, but in Europe the standard-sized is the original version.
-However, even standard Silkies are relatively small chickens, with the males weighing only 4 lb, and females weighing 3 lb.
-The American Standard of Perfection calls for males that are 36 oz, and females that are 32 oz.
+Silkies are considered a bantam breed in some countries, but this varies according to region, and many breed standards class them officially as large fowl; the bantam Silkie is actually a separate variety most of the time.
+Almost all North American strains of the breed are bantam-sized, but in Europe, the standard-sized is the original version.
+However, even standard Silkies are relatively small chickens, with the males weighing only 4 lb,and females weighing 3 lb.
+The American Standard of Perfection calls for males that are 36 oz and females that are 32 oz.

-Silkie plumage was once unique among chicken breeds, however in recent years silkie feathering has been developed in several breeds, mostly notably the Chabo, where it is now standardised in Britain and the Netherlands.
+Silkie plumage was once unique among chicken breeds, but in recent years, such feathering has been developed in several breeds, mostly notably the Chabo, where it is now standardised in Britain and the Netherlands.
 It has been compared to silk, and to fur.
 The overall result is a soft, fluffy appearance.
-Their feathers lack functioning barbicels, and are thus similar to down on other birds.
+Their feathers lack functioning barbicels, thus are similar to down on other birds.
 This characteristic leaves Silkies unable to fly.
+However, they are still regarded as an immensely popular breed, known for their cuddliness, fluffiness, quality as food, and beauty.

-Silkies appear in two distinct varieties: bearded and non-bearded.
+Silkies appear in two distinct varieties, bearded and non-bearded.
 Bearded Silkies have an extra muff of feathers under the beak area that covers the earlobes.
 They also are separated according to color.
 Colors of Silkie recognized for competitive showing include black, blue, splash, lavender, buff, grey, partridge, and white.
 Alternative hues, such as cuckoo, mottled, chocolate, mauve, mille fleur, and red, are in various stages of development and/or awaiting official recognition.
-The standards of perfection call for all Silkies to have a small walnut-shaped comb, dark wattles, and turquoise-blue earlobes.
+The standards of perfection call for all Silkies to have a small, walnut-shaped comb, dark wattles, and turquoise-blue earlobes.
 In addition to these defining characteristics, Silkies have five toes on each foot.
-Other breeds which exhibit this rare trait include the Dorking, Faverolles, Houdan, and Sultan.
+Other breeds that exhibit this rare trait include the Dorking, Faverolles, Houdan, and Sultan.

-All Silkies have black or bluish skin, bones and grayish-black meat; they are in the group of Chinese fowls known by the Chinese language name of wu gu ji (烏骨雞), meaning 'black-boned chicken'.
-More specifically, the Silkie breed itself is named Taihe wu ji (泰和乌鸡), 'black-boned chicken from Taihe'.
+All Silkies have black or bluish skin and bones and grayish-black meat; they are in the group of Chinese fowls known by the Chinese language name of wu gu ji (烏骨雞), meaning black-boned chicken.
+More specifically, the Silkie breed itself is named Taihe wu ji (泰和乌鸡), black-boned chicken from Taihe.
 Other wu gu ji may not share characteristics of the Taihe breed, such as the mulberry comb, white fur, blue ears, and polydactyly.

-Melanism which extends beyond the skin into an animal's connective tissue is a rare trait, and in chickens it is caused by fibromelanosis, which is a rare mutation believed to have begun in Asia.
+Melanism, which extends beyond the skin into an animal's connective tissue, is a rare trait, and in chickens, it is caused by fibromelanosis, which is a rare mutation believed to have begun in Asia.
 The Silkie and several other breeds descended from Asian stock possess the mutation.
 Disregarding color, the breed does not generally produce as much as the more common meat breeds of chicken.